tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

 #### What this script does:

 This script is what will be used to generate the dataset to run analysis on.
-It's primary function is to iterate through all the of the rows a .csv file given as input, find a URL in each of those rows, visit the URL using a headless browser, and pull selected information from that url and store that information in a database.
+It's primary function is to iterate through all the of the rows of a .csv file given as input, find a URL in each of those rows, visit the URL using a headless browser, and pull selected information from that url and store that information in a database.

 *Note* All of this is done using the Selenium module.
 For more information on Selenium, visit: